grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

 #### Define recording rule

 Select your data source and enter a query.
+The queries used in data source-managed recording rules always run as instant queries.

 #### Add namespace and group